Sourdough: Local methods

-Bakers have devised several ways of encouraging a stable culture of micro-organisms in the starter.
-Unbleached, unbromated flour contains more micro-organisms than more processed flours.
+Bakers have devised several ways of encouraging a stable culture of microorganisms in the starter.
+Unbleached, unbromated flour contains more microorganisms than more processed flours.
 Bran-containing (wholemeal) flour provides the greatest variety of organisms and additional minerals, though some cultures use an initial mixture of white flour and rye or whole wheat flour or "seed" the culture using unwashed organic grapes (for the wild yeasts on their skins).
 Grapes and grape must are also sources of lactic acid bacteria, as are many other edible plants.
 Basil leaves are soaked in room-temperature water for an hour to seed traditional Greek sourdough.
 Using water from boiled potatoes is said to increase the activity of the bacteria by providing additional starch.

-The piped drinking water supplied in most urban areas is treated by chlorination or chloramination, adding small amounts of substances that inhibit potentially dangerous micro-organisms but are harmless to animals.
+The piped drinking water supplied in most urban areas is treated by chlorination or chloramination, adding small amounts of substances that inhibit potentially dangerous microorganisms but are harmless to animals.
 Some bakers recommend unchlorinated water for feeding cultures.
 Because a sourdough fermentation relies on microorganisms, using water without these agents may produce better results.
 Bottled drinking water is suitable; chlorine, but not chloramines, can be removed from tap water by boiling it for a time, or simply by leaving it uncovered for at least 24 hours.
 Chlorine and chloramines can both be removed by activated carbon filters.

 Adding a small quantity of diastatic malt provides maltase and simple sugars to support the yeasts initially.

 Bakers often make loaves with fermented dough from a previous batch (which they call "mother dough", "mother sponge", "chef", or "seed sour") rather than making a new starter every time they bake.
 The original starter culture may be many years old.
 Because of their pH level and the presence of antibacterial agents, such cultures are stable and able to prevent colonization by unwanted yeasts and bacteria.
 For this reason, sourdough products inherently keep fresh for a longer time than other breads, and are good at resisting spoilage and mold without the additives required to retard spoiling of other types of bread.

-The flavour of sourdough bread varies from place to place according to the method used, the hydration of the starter and the final dough, the refreshment ratio, the length of the fermentation periods, ambient temperature, humidity, and elevation, all of which contribute to the microbiology of the sourdough.
+The flavor of sourdough bread varies from place to place according to the method used, the hydration of the starter and the final dough, the refreshment ratio, the length of the fermentation periods, ambient temperature, humidity, and elevation, all of which contribute to the microbiology of the sourdough.